 We champion clinical governance and our team, overseen by experienced Clinical Nurse Managers, are always striving to improve the quality of care we provide to children and young people in their homes.
 So you can rest assured knowing the care we deliver is industry-leading and of the highest standards.

-We do this by adhering to the pillars of clinical governance which includes:
+We adhere to the six clinical governance pillars in our processes which includes:

-We constantly monitor and review our clinical processes to improve the quality of care we provide.
-We strive to remain responsive to the needs of the children and young people we support through regular care plan updates, attendance of MDT meetings and package review meetings.
+We constantly monitor and review clinical processes using the quality reflective cycle to improve our quality of care.
+We strive to be responsive to the needs of the children and young people we support through regular care plan updates, attendance of MDT meetings and package review meetings.

-Managing clinical incidents and complaints, reporting directly to Clinical Commissioning Groups (CCGs), local authorities and governing bodies where necessary.
+Managing clinical incidents and complaints, reporting directly to Clinical Commissioning Groups (CCGs), Local Authorities and governing bodies.

 Regular audits and reports in key areas for reassurance care is of a high quality and to ensure you receive the service you expect.
 So, are we meeting the needs of the child and the family?
 Are we effective in covering the rota?
 Do we successfully manage incidents?
 Are care plans succinct and up to date?

 Robust assessment and management of clinical and environmental risks and ensuring all incidents are managed effectively to enable safe care provision and lessons learnt are shared appropriately.

 Education and training